austinvhuang/openmemex/README.md

 # note2self

-Bikeshedding personal project.
+A personal bikeshedding-ish project.

 General concept:

 - Dump notes to myself into a sqlite database.
 - Notes can also be associated with topic tags.

-Some immediate TODOs:
+Some immediate short-term TODOs:

 - Implement commands properly in optparse-applicative (resetting the database should be a command not a flag)
 - Add a few more convenient commands (undo / delete a note, add a tag to an existing note)